Brisbane School Holiday Survival

 - I’m a SAHM On A Budget

-- I have 3 Children Under the age of 10
+- 3 Children Under the age of 14

-- I have a child with ASD So I pre-plan as much as possible
+- 1 child with ASD So I pre-plan as much as possible

-- I live near the city so I have multiple event options
+- I live near Brisbane city so I have lots of options!

 Some things you can do within the first couple of days of holidays to ease the pain.

 People everywhere, parking can be a nightmare in some areas.
 Being well prepared minimises the stress of getting out and about.

 I always find being prepared limits a number of tantrums I have to deal with, leaving me with more time to just enjoy my kids.